 There are several important ligaments that are a part of the knee joint including the ACL, PCL, and MCL.
 Ligaments are the knee’s stabilizers.
 Ligament injuries are often accompanied by meniscus tears or articular cartilage injuries.

 Ligament injuries are caused when strong external forces cause the knee joint to move unnaturally or awkwardly.
 Symptoms include severe pain, significant swelling, and knee instability.
 Treatment frequently requires surgery to repair or reattach the ligament and restabilize the knee.

 Attorney John A. Hedrick has over 20 years of experience with Workers’ Compensation Law.
 The Law Office of John A. Hedrick, PLLC provides every client with the personalized attention, guidance and legal counsel they deserve.

-If you have suffered a shoulder injury, you should consult with an experienced workers’ compensation attorney.
+If you have suffered a knee injury, you should consult with an experienced workers’ compensation attorney.
 Please contact us by telephone at 919-977-0804, email us at firstname.lastname@example.org or complete our Free Claim Evaluation form.

-From our office in Raleigh, the Law Office of John A. Hedrick serves workers throughout North Carolina, including Asheville, Charlotte, Greensboro, Grenville, Fayetteville, Wilmington and the surrounding areas.
+From our office in Raleigh, the Law Office of John A. Hedrick serves workers throughout North Carolina, including Asheville, Charlotte, Greensboro, Greenville, Fayetteville, Wilmington and the surrounding areas.
 If you have questions about your rights, please contact us for a free consultation and evaluation of your claim.